 Yes, while you are learning on the job you will need to prepare for exams and will be required to do some optional reading and writing outside of your work hours.
 But you will still have plenty of time to go out and enjoy yourself spending your hard-earned wages.

-Yes, as well as the training weeks at our training centre, your Firebrand facilitator will be on site every four weeks to check your progress, and to make sure that everything is going to plan.
-You will need to fill in a weekly diary that will be emailed to the facilitator, explaining what you’ve done that week and what you've learned.
+Yes, as well as the training weeks at our training centre, your Firebrand Learning Mentor will be on site every four weeks to check your progress, and to make sure that everything is going to plan.
+You will need to fill in a weekly diary that will be emailed to the Learning Mentor, explaining what you’ve done that week and what you've learned.